Metro Vancouver Transit Police: Community Partnerships

-Collingwood Community Policing Centre - Transit Police entered into an agreement with Collingwood Community Policing Centre, a Vancouver Police Department CPC, to serve in public outreach and education for the Transit Police.
+Collingwood Community Policing Centre – MVTP entered into an agreement with Collingwood Community Policing Centre, a Vancouver Police Department CPC, to serve in public outreach and education for the MVTP.

-Surrey Crime Prevention Society - In 2015, Transit Police began a partnership with Surrey Crime Prevention Society called Transit Watch where volunteers proactively patrol transit hubs in the city of Surrey, BC.
+Surrey Crime Prevention Society - In 2015, MVTP began a partnership with Surrey Crime Prevention Society called Transit Watch where volunteers proactively patrol transit hubs in the city of Surrey, BC.

 Hollaback!
-Vancouver - Also in 2015, as part of efforts to reduce sexual offences onboard transit, Transit Police and Hollaback!
+Vancouver - Also in 2015, as part of efforts to reduce sexual offences onboard transit, MVTP and Hollaback!
 Vancouver began an online awareness campaign.

 Controversy

 As the only transit police force in Canada, there was concern by transit employee unions and interest groups when the decision to arm members was made.
 The province and BC Association of Chiefs of Police agreed that their designation as police would require the issuance of firearms.

-News reports in April 2008 alleged the misuse of Tasers by Transit Police members.
+News reports in April 2008 alleged the misuse of Tasers by MVTP members.
 It was reported that officers used the Tasers on offenders for the mispayment of transit fares.
-A 2010 inquiry found that the incidents of taser usage by the Transit Police were legally justified, given the offenders were actively resisting or assaultive toward police during an investigation.
+A 2010 inquiry found that the incidents of taser usage by the MVTP were legally justified, given the offenders were actively resisting or assaultive toward police during an investigation.

-In recent years, arguments have been made that the Transit Police is not an effective use of TransLink's funding or police resources, as one of their primary duties is checking transit fares and issuing tickets.
-Reports from both sides argue reasons for the existence of police on an urban transit system, and whether a different policing model would be more effective.
+Since the early 2010s, arguments have been made that the MVTP are not an effective use of TransLink's funding or of police resources, as one of the primary duties of MVTP officers is checking transit fares and issuing tickets.
+Debates have included whether a different policing model would be more effective.